mistersingh179/nft_deals/pending.md

 - external contract calls
   - we only do this when refunding money & that is pull based.
 - use check-effect-interact pattern, need to double check everywhere for it.
+- test if can we manually help recover lost funds

 # Auction Factory
 - get stats from auctionFactory and show on front end